 In April of 2018, Phyllis stepped down from the presidency.
 At the annual meeting, a slate of directors was elected and, at the subsequent meeting of the board, Cathy Lindstrom was elected president.

 In the summer of 2019 LifeLong Learning introduced its second summer program, the TED Summer Extravaganza.
-It was so popular the program will be repeated in the winter of 2020.
+It was very successful but Covid prevented it from happening in 2020.